Sales Tax Audits and Sales Tax Audit Defense

 Mark-Up Percentage

-Sales tax auditors often calculate sales subject to sales tax based on a mark-up percentage applied to purchases.
 These percentages can be based on outdated purchase prices, or they can be totally fictitious.
 This can result in an enormous bill for under-reporting of sales tax, plus interest and penalties.

-Alternatively, the auditor may use a mark-up percentage that is based on industry standards that may not reflect where the the business is located or the actual scope of the business.
+Alternatively, the auditor may use a mark-up percentage that is based on industry standards that may not reflect where the business is located or the actual scope of the business.
 Or the industry standards used by the auditor could be out of date.

 Statute of Limitations